 “Most people think pharmacists just count pills and put them in little bottles.
 But in fact pharmacists are the drug information experts,” says Dave Walker, RPh, a pharmacist at the Rinehart Clinic Pharmacy in Wheeler, Oregon.
 Most pharmacy schools require students to complete more than 2 years of pharmacology and pharmacy therapeutics training in addition to other program requirements.

 Many practitioners are also certified in Medication Therapy Management (MTM), says Walker.
-This allows them to provide one-on-one private counseling sessions, which can last anywhere from 10 minutes to 2 hours, depending on the complexity of a patient’s medication review.
+This allows them to provide one-on-one private counseling sessions, which can last anywhere from ten minutes to two hours, depending on the complexity of a patient’s medication review.
 During the sessions, a pharmacist may monitor the safety and effectiveness of drugs taken, discuss any potential drug interactions, formulate a treatment plan and document everything so it can be shared with a patient’s physician.
 (Check with your pharmacist to see whether he is certified in MTM and with your insurance company to see whether it covers these sessions.)

 Pharmacists are also well-versed in answering a variety of questions about drug side effects, including the following: